zhafen/CGM-origins/README.md

 When you first start the visualization you can select a simulation and redshift you would like to view.
 The simulations available were created as part of the [FIRE project](https://fire.northwestern.edu).
 Two redshifts are available per simulation: `lowz` and `highz` corresponding to z=0.25 and z=2 respectively.

-The loaded visualization will display ~1e5 particles sampled out to within the virial radius, as described in Hafen et al. 2018.
+The loaded visualization will display ~1e5 particles at the specified redshift and sampled out to within the virial radius, as described in Hafen et al. 2018.
 Each particle is colored according to their origin:

 1. IGM Accretion (blue) - material that has either never been inside a galaxy or inside a galaxy only a short time.
 2. Wind (green) - material that was ejected from the central galaxy.